Life Without Friends?

 Every word of the “How to Make Friends LOL!” advice online is trite banalities that don’t actually work, at least not for the types of maladapted souls who would be online looking for advice on something that comes as naturally as breathing to most people.

 All terminally online social outcasts, such as ourselves, have already heard of smiling, volunteering, and Meetup.com.
-Well intentioned normies, who haven’t experienced massive social frustration, can stop writing blog posts about them now.

 In this post, I’ll explore how I created an exciting, adventurous, FUN life for myself, without a smiling circle of conventionally attractive buddies like in a 90s sitcom.